SMcQueen2023/skills-github-pages/about.md

 <section class="page-intro">
 	<p class="intro-label">About</p>
-	<h1>I bring structure, trust, and delivery discipline to analytics work that leaders need to rely on.</h1>
+	<h1>I bring structure, trust, and delivery discipline to analytics and workflow systems leaders need to rely on.</h1>
-	<p>I do my best work where reporting is fragmented, metrics are negotiated, or the path from business question to usable analytics is still unclear.
-My value is not just in producing analysis.
-It is in building the reporting structure, governance habits, and practical operating rhythm that make analytics dependable over time.</p>
+	<p>I do my best work where reporting is fragmented, metrics are negotiated, or the path from business question to usable analytics is unclear.
+My value is in building the reporting structure, governance habits, and operating rhythm that make analytics dependable over time.</p>
 </section>

 <section class="section-block">
 	<div class="surface-grid">
 		<article class="info-card">
 			<p class="card-kicker">What I build</p>
-			<h2>Trusted reporting that holds up under executive scrutiny.</h2>
+			<h2>Trusted reporting and workflow systems that hold up under scrutiny.</h2>
-			<p>I build scorecards, KPI frameworks, validation patterns, and reporting workflows that improve clarity for both business stakeholders and delivery teams.</p>
+			<p>I build scorecards, KPI frameworks, validation patterns, and automation workflows that improve clarity for business stakeholders and delivery teams.</p>
 		</article>
 		<article class="info-card">
 			<p class="card-kicker">Where I add value</p>